Skip to content

 The If Action allows you to control whether its children are run or not.
 It allows your virtual users to continue under certain conditions or to use conditional branching.

-The condition can be written with the old syntax as depicted on this screen shot.
-Or the new one when the variable expression check box is activated.
+The condition can be written with the old syntax but it is recommended to use the new one when the variable expression check box is activated.
 We will use the new syntax in our examples since that is the recommended way.

 Warning